Inkimar/naturalist-docker/README.md

 See the Makefile for available commands.

-	- `make prepare` is required for starting and will load image data and database dumps
+	- `make init` is required for starting and will load image data and database dumps
 	- `make clean` stops and removes all running services (leaving host data dirs with persisted data)
 	- `make up` will start the system (once "prepared" ie data was initially loaded)